iffy/electronicsforkids/rgb_led/README.md

 | RGP | ~422 Ohm |
 | RBP | 300 Ohm |

+# Battery

+This takes a single CR2032 battery.

 # Improvements

 Things I'd like to do if I redesign it:

 - Find physically smaller pots.
 They're disproportionally huge.
-- Use a button instead of a switch
+- Use a button instead of a switch (so they don't die).